aikopras/AP_DCC_library/README.md

 # AP_DCC_Library #

 This Arduino library decodes (NMRA) Digital Command Control (DCC) messages.
-It is primarily intended for Accesoory Decoders.
+It is primarily intended for accessory Decoders.

 ## History ##
 This software is a further development of OpenDecoder 2, as developed by W. Kufer.
 It has been rewritten, such that it can be used for Arduino (Atmel AVR) environments.
 From a functional point of view, this code is comparable to (a subset of) the NMRA-DCC library.
 It has been tested on several Arduino boards, as well as on other boards with ATMega16 and 2560 processors.